 - Participants must be able to attend each week

-Any UA resident or business owner/leader over the age of 21 is eligible to apply for this free program.
+Any UA resident or business owner/leader over the age of 21 can apply for this free program.

 Topics covered include: